nitin-kumar40320/Supervised-Mask-Modulation/README.md

         ├── Bombr_486.png
         └── ...

-The code has been programmed to run KFold Cross Vaidation on the training dataset, with a default value of 5 folds.
-The training dataset, is therefore split up into training and validation sets for each fold, which is recorded as a json file in the respective results directory.
+The code has been programmed to run KFold Cross Vaidation on the training dataset, with given seeds.
+The model is initialized as per the seeds and everything else in the training procedure remains same in all the folds.

 ---
 ## Code usage
-The code for both strategies has been included in separate directories, named as SMMv1 and SMMv2.
-Follow the corresponding steps to run the experiments:
+The code for both the strategies along with other discussed versions has been included in separate directories.
+Follow the steps mentioned in their corresponding readme files to run the experiments.

-### SMM***v1***
-### SMM***v2***
-- First create the KFold Splits using the command : `cd SMMv2; python generate_splits.py --dataset Datasetxxx_name --folds <int>` (To run 5 Folds, you may skip the `--folds <int>` part)
-- Then, you may start trainng the model : `python main.py --folds [<int> or all]`.
-When selected `all`, the model starts training for 5 folds.
-The folds can also be specified as `<int1>,<int2>,<int3>` for running only certain specific folds.
-- Once the model is trained, the model predictions on test set are automatically stored in directory called 'test_outputs'.

 ### Evaluation Statistics
+The metrics can be calculated using the metric calculation file in utilities directory along with the model codes, namely UNet and SegNet, used in the experiments.